 The Untold Truth Of The Smashing Pumpkins

-It's difficult to define The Smashing Pumpkins.
+It's difficult to define the Smashing Pumpkins.
 Is their music considered grunge?
 Hard rock?
 Alternative rock?
 Prog rock?
 It's unlikely that the band cares what they're defined as, instead choosing to criss-cross the boundaries of musical tribalism and embrace the purity of sound for its core genre-less essence.
 The proof of this was in their 1995 double album, "Mellon Collie and the Infinite Sadness."
-Feeling more like a work of art that belongs at the Louvre than a commercial rock album, the record defied everyone's expectations, hitting the No. 1 spot on the U.S. Billboard charts (via EW).
+Feeling more like a work of art that belongs at the Louvre than a commercial rock album, the record defied everyone's expectations, hitting the No. 1 spot on the U.S. Billboard charts.
 The success didn't stop there, though, as the band's magnum opus was nominated for seven Grammy Awards in 1996 (ultimately winning one) and even made Spin's 300 best albums of the past 30 years from the period of 1985 to 2014.

-Billy Corgan believes people never got The Smashing Pumpkins
+Billy Corgan believes people never got the Smashing Pumpkins

 Speaking to Kerrang, Corgan said, "People don't always like what we do, but we're proud.
 We're more proud that we've done something new than whether or not people like it."
 One certainly can't accuse the group of lacking creativity, as they're more than capable of producing a dreamy, nostalgic radio-friendly tune in "1979," a headbanging delight in "Zero," or the electronic-infused "The Imploding Voice."
 In fact, picking up a Pumpkins album is a lot like buying a lucky packet since we never know what genres to expect.